ULL-ESIT-PL/babel-learning/src/awesome/tc39-decorators/README.md

 - **Usage**: The decorator function can return a new function, modify the target's behavior, or even replace the target with a new definition.

 ### Status:
 - **Stage 3**: The decorators proposal is currently in Stage 3 of the TC39 process, meaning it is well-defined but still not part of the official ECMAScript standard.
-It's supported by some tools like Babel, which allows developers to use decorators in their code today.
+[It's supported by Babel](https://github.com/babel/proposals?tab=readme-ov-file#class-and-property-decorators).

 ### Use Cases: